Trauma and Covid-19

 Parents

-Around one in ten parents are experiencing symptoms of ‘parental burnout’
+Around one in ten parents experienced symptoms of ‘parental burnout’

 The bereaved

-1 in 8 Britons are mourning a Covid-related death and an estimated 9.7 million mourners have been unable to attend their loved one’s funeral
+1 in 8 Britons mourned a Covid-related death and an estimated 9.7 million mourners were unable to attend their loved one’s funeral

 Research commissioned by YouGov for Co-op Funeral Care